Notes with the power of Git.

 From idea to commit.
 In three steps.

-Screens below reflect the actual app UI built with Material 3 and Jetpack Compose-style widgets.
+Screens below reflect the actual Android app UI built with Material 3.

 Why not the other apps?